santarsierilorenzo/quant-kit/docs/index.rst

        <div class="hero-content">

-         <h1 class="hero-title">Quant-Kit</h1>
+         <h1 class="hero-title">Sigma-Quant</h1>

          <p class="hero-subtitle">
            A clean, modern Python library for quantitative finance metrics.
          </p>

          <p>
-           Quant-Kit provides a collection of widely used performance and risk metrics designed for research, backtesting, and portfolio analysis.
+           Sigma-Quant provides a collection of widely used performance and risk metrics designed for research, backtesting, and portfolio analysis.
            The API is high-level, composable, and easy to integrate into existing codebases.
          </p>

          <p>
-           In addition to individual metrics, Quant-Kit emphasizes
+           In addition to individual metrics, Sigma-Quant emphasizes
            <em>clarity</em> and <em>correctness</em>, offering documentation
            that explains not only how each metric is computed, but also why specific design choices were made.